gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ##### !end-answer

 #### !explanation
-Even if you are a smaller program and reviews are delegated all of the following still can impact or influence your program indirectly.
+All of the following can still impact or influence your program indirectly, even if you are a smaller program and reviews are delegated.
 #### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->